 Blood Sweat & Tears – 50th Anniversary Tour

 Combine the sophistication and musical skill of jazz with the energy and universal appeal of rock vocal music.
 Then add spontaneously improvised jazz solos and horn arrangements…and you will have BS&T – one of the top touring attractions of the past five decades.
 Celebrate an amazing performance with “Spinning Wheel,” “And When I Die,” “You’ve Made Me So Very Happy,” “God Bless the Child,” and much more.
-Tickets start at $30.
+Tickets start range from $30-$125.

 An Acoustic Evening with Matisyahu: A Benefit Concert for Congregation B’nai Israel Celebrating 150 Years!

 July 28th (7pm-10pm)

 With Billboard Top 40 hits like “King Without a Crown” and “One Day,” Matisyahu beautifully blends the contemporary rhythms of reggae and hip-hop with the more traditional disciplines of jazz’s scat singing and Judaism’s chazzanut (prayer chanting).
 Regardless of your generation or faith heritage, this boundary-breaking acoustic evening with Matisyahu is sure to warm the heart and touch the soul.
 Tickets range from $38-74, children $24.
 More information at: facebook.com/events/1344569812318346/.

 The Texas Tenors

 Fresh from the debut of their PBS Special (filmed at The Grand and set to air in summer 2017), Texas favorites Marcus Collins, John Hagen, and JC Fisher treat audiences to a unique blend of country, classical, Broadway, and current pop music.
 With their breathtaking vocals, humor, and a touch of cowboy charm, their concert at The Grand will celebrate summer the right way.
 Tickets on sale soon.